 The sound pioneered in Stockholm in the late 1980s and early 1990s is instantly recognizable: grinding guitars like buzzsaws chopping pavement, a fuzzed-out and detuned bass pulled from crust punk (Discharge et al.), and loose drumming that sounds like the kit is on the brink of collapse, and hoarse, raw-throated vocals.
 The kings of this sound are Entombed; their debut CD, 1990’s Left Hand Path (as well as their earlier demos, under the name Nihilist) set the template, but there were (and are) dozens of bands playing it.
 Dismember, Grave, Unleashed and more others than I care to name all plowed this raucous sonic furrow throughout the ’90s.
 Some did fairly well for themselves—Dismember, Unleashed and Entombed have never stopped recording and touring, while Grave took a few years off, only to return rejuvenated and welcomed with open arms by fans.
 Others never made it past the borders of their homeland, if they even managed to make an album at all.
 These days, there are second- and third-generation SDM soundalike bands; some are fun side projects like Bloodbath (an all-star act featuring members of Opeth and Katatonia) and Death Breath (members of Entombed, Cathedral, and the first-wave SDM band Nirvana 2002), but maybe the most egregious is Fatalist, a bunch of Californians who ape Entombed so shamelessly they even use the same font for their logo.

-Interment are a Swedish band; this, their debut album, was just released in August, but they’re veterans.
+Interment are a Swedish band; Into the Crypts of Blasphemy, their debut album, was just released in August, but they’re veterans.
 The group first came together in 1988, and they recorded three demos between 1991 and 1994, all of which were anthologized on the CD Where Death Will Increase, which came out back in February.
 It seems like several of the members (guitarist/vocalist Johan Jansson, bassist Martin Schulman and drummer Kennet Englund) spent a few of the intervening years in another band, Centinex, which broke up in 2006.
 Now they’ve decided to make their big move with their first band.

 Interment don’t try anything revolutionary on this record.
 Their sound fits comfortably into the mold set by Entombed, Grave, Dismember, Unleashed and all their late ’80s peers.
 Samples of movie dialogue kick off one or two songs, but otherwise it’s all head-down, hair-spinning Swedish death metal…exactly the way I like to hear it.